Red (Cervus elaphus)

 Sambar are a very large deer and famously difficult but rewarding to hunt.
 The two main populations of wild sambar are found in the Manawatu/Wanganui region and the Bay of Plenty region.
 Their habitat is mostly on private land – mainly forestry blocks and will require landowner permission to hunt.
 The rut can happen anytime between May and December.

-Sambar have a dark brown to almost black coat and only the stags have antlers.
+Sambar have a dark brown to almost black coat.
 Males average a shoulder height of 1370mm and 245kg in weight with females smaller at 1150mm shoulder height and weighing up to 157kg.
 Only the stags have antlers, which are thick and heavily pearled.

 Rusa (Rusa timorensis)